["plan"]

 Gibson Martini with skewered cocktail onion garnish

-Arguably one of the most discussed cocktails of the last year or so thanks to its appearance in The Queen’s Gambit as Beth Harmon’s drink of choice, the Gibson combines gin, Cinzano Vermouth Bianco, and ice.
-Strained and served in a chilled martini glass and garnished with a pickled cocktail onion, this drink is about as classic as it gets.
+One of the most talked-about cocktails of the last decade, thanks to The Queen’s Gambit, where it was Beth Harmon’s drink of choice, the Gibson combines gin, Cinzano Vermouth Bianco (opens in new window), and ice.
+Strained and served in a chilled Martini glass and garnished with a pickled cocktail onion, this drink is as iconic as it gets.

 11. Winter Mimosa